Global high-mix volume high-speed PCBA manufacturer

 Use a magnifier to check for cracks.
 Measure resistance below 0.3 Ω. Check wires for damage.
 Add 0.5 mm dielectric grease.
 Tighten bolts to 4.5 N·m.
 Keep positive cables safe.
 Inspect biannually for efficiency.
 Record findings for tracking.
 Learn how to clean battery corrosion while spotting damage early.

-· Metal Coatings: Steel is safe with zinc (Zn) coatings.
+Steel is safe with zinc (Zn) coatings.
 Zinc adds 75 μm layers.
 Corrosion stops completely.
 C5-rated methods work.
-Large areas need hot dip galvanization.
+Large areas need hot-dip galvanization.
 Coatings stop reactions with chloride (Cl⁻) and sulfate (SO₄²⁻).
 ASTM B117-19 tests check layers.
 Know how to clean battery corrosion.
-Use NaHCO₃ and water.
-Treat terminals with a 5 g H₂SO₄ solution.
+Use a baking soda (NaHCO₃) solution to neutralize acid corrosion.
+Avoid using concentrated sulfuric acid unless under professional supervision.
 Scrub with brushes.
 Dry surfaces entirely.
 This prevents galvanic coupling.
 Expect 20-year durability.
-Follow guidelines always.
+Follow the guidelines always.
 Metal coatings last longer.

-· Electrochemical Protection: Cathodic systems fight rust.
+Cathodic systems fight rust.
 Use Zn or Mg anodes.
 Voltage must reach 1.1 V. Current is 0.25 mA/cm².
 Oxidation is blocked.
-Larger setups need 10-30 V. EN 12496 ensures safety.
+Larger setups need 10-30 V. EN 12496 ensure safety.
 Prevent battery corrosion with Zn paste.
-Protect terminals fully.
+Protect the terminals fully.
 Keep joints tight.
 Inspections are vital.
 Reliable outcomes follow electrochemical use.

 Protection Type |